South Jersey: 20th century

-Beginning in the 20th century, the towns bordering the Delaware River saw increased manufacturing due to improved transportation and technology.
-By 1899, John Thompson Dorrance, a chemist for Campbell Soup Company, perfected his method of canning condensed soup.
+Beginning in the early 20th century, the towns bordering the Delaware River saw increased manufacturing due to improved transportation and technology.
+A year before the turn of the century, in 1899, John Thompson Dorrance, a chemist for Campbell Soup Company, perfected his method of canning condensed soup.
 This allowed Campbell to ship and sell its product at one-third the cost.
 Campbell had national distribution by 1911 when its products were first marketed in California.
 The New York Shipbuilding Corporation opened its first shipyard in 1900 in Camden.
 The company produced a variety of ships, ranging from aircraft carriers and battleships to luxury liners and barges.
 By 1917, NYSB was the world's largest shipyard.
 The Victor Talking Machine Company, founded in 1901, became the leading American producer of phonographs and phonograph records.

-Like many American cities after World War II, the manufacturing cities of South Jersey declined as factories closed and residents moved away.
+Like many American cities after World War II, South Jersey cities where heavy manufacturing was a predominant industry declined as factories closed and residents moved away.
 Suburbanization of the region was fueled by the construction of new highways and bridges, and increased automobile ownership.
 The New Jersey Turnpike opened in 1951, permitting fast travel by car between New York and Delaware.
 In 1955, William Levitt built present-day Willingboro based on his Levittown model, which came to be used for other suburban developments.
 The population of Delaware Township in Camden County rose explosively after World War II, growing from about 10,000 residents in 1950 to almost 65,000 by 1970.
 In 1961, the township was renamed Cherry Hill.
 In contrast, nearby Camden declined from 125,000 residents in 1950 to 85,000 in 1980.
 While the South Jersey suburbs remain general middle-class, the inner cities continue to face issues with crime, poverty, and unemployment.